Chiquimula Department: Ethnicity and language

 Breakdown of population by ethnicity for the whole departmental population, and first language in those aged three and above, as recorded in the 2002 census.

 Mortality

 In 2013, 2095 deaths were registered in the department, demonstrating a 1% drop on the previous year, and 2.9% of the national total:

 Governance

 As with all Guatemalan departments, the regional government is headed by a governor appointed directly by the president of Guatemala.

 Municipalities

 Since its establishment as a department in the late 19th century, Chiquimula has been divided into eleven municipalities.

 Economy

 Principle products of the department of Chiquimula are cattle, rice, maize, beans, potato, coffee, cacao, peanuts and tropical fruits, ceramics, rope, leather and palm products.
 Palm handicrafts include the manufacture of a variety of baskets for different purposes.

 Tourism

 Esquipulas is one of the most important centres for religious pilgrimage in Central America, focused upon the Black Christ of Esquipulas contained in the basilica church, which has been venerated due to miracles attributed to the image.

+In the news 2021

+In January 2021, a caravan of between 7,000 and 9,000 migrants from Honduras, who had departed from San Pedro Sula was heading towards the United States and broke through police lines at Vado Hondo, a village near the city of Chiquimula.